All Episodes

 Okay, what's the difference?

-And so they were actually going into it would be more like the U.S. government going into a church and having them take down the cross.
+And so they were actually going into, it would be more like the U.S. government going into a church and having them take down the cross.

-No, I was talking about that one that was in the I was talking about I was talking about that one, Eric that was carved into the mountain.
+I was talking about that one, Eric, that was carved into the mountain.

-It wasn't in a temple, it was carved into a mountain.
+It was carved into a mountain.

 The cross on Mount Soledad is the site of Easter Sunday services as well.